How to Master Narrative Writing in a Single Week

 From here on out, a sequence of events unfolds, leading us into and through Act 2…

 By finishing the first act of their story, your students have pushed the ball to the top of the hill.
 All that remains is to tip it over the other side and let it roll all the way to the end.

-Act 2 will see the dramatic tension build over a series of cause and effect events.
+Act 2 will see the dramatic tension build over a series of cause-and-effect events.
 This is very important for students to grasp.
-While they are writing about fictional characters in a fictional world, their stories must still contain a sense of logical consistency or they will frustrate their readers.
+While writing about fictional characters in a fictional world, their stories must still contain a sense of logical consistency or they will frustrate their readers.

 The seeds of these events should have been planted in Act 1, whether in the central external conflict or within the characters themselves.

 The tension of the plot should build toward the story’s climactic scene in the third act.

 Usually, the climax will see the two opposing sides of the conflict come together in some final way.
 This is where the main character succeeds in their goal or fails.
 It is where we witness them pushed to their limits.